 Radical?
 Yes.
 Riotous?
 Maybe.
 But the L. Frances Smith Elementary School remains an intriguing functional solution.
 Designed to represent the processes of nature, life, and education, the school seems happily unorthodox, its anxious energy in constant motion.
 Borrowing from both brutalism and the concurrent work of Archigram, the highly fragmented school is an accessible system capable of change, a design prizing function over form.
 Even more importantly though, the building actually acts like a school (supposedly children love it), meeting the demands of an academic community.

-And on one last note- John Johansen's rebellious school design represents a shift in the architect's approach during the late 1960s and early 1970s.
-In many ways, the school echoes his more renowned design for Mummers Theatre (1970) in Oklahoma City.
-Designed during the same period, both buildings utilized the philosophical vocabulary of systems theory to create unpredictable works of architecture.
+And on one last note- John Johansen's rebellious school represents a shift in the architect's approach during the late 1960s and early 1970s.
+In many ways, it echoes his renowned Mummers Theatre (1970) in Oklahoma City.
+Built during the same period, both buildings utilized the philosophical vocabulary of systems theory to create unpredictable works of architecture.
 Unfortunately, the misunderstood Mummers Theatre was (heartbreakingly) demolished in 2014.
 You can see it here.

 Stayed tuned for #4 on the Columbus countdown later this week.